Pavel Drozd

-Pavel Igorevich Drozd (Павел Игоревич Дрозд; born 14 December 1995) is a Russian ice dancer who currently competes with Elizaveta Shanaeva.
+Pavel Igorevich Drozd (Павел Игоревич Дрозд; born 14 December 1995) is a Russian ice dancer who currently competes with Elizaveta Shichina.
 With his former skating partner, Alla Loboda, he is a two-time World Junior medalist (silver in 2017, bronze in 2016), a three-time JGP Final silver medalist (2014–15, 2015–16, 2016–17), and the 2016 Russian junior national champion.
 With his former skating partner, Ksenia Konkina, he is the 2019 CS Asian Open Trophy and 2019 CS Warsaw Cup silver medalist.

 Personal life

 Pavel Igorevich Drozd was born on 14 December 1995 in Saint Petersburg, Russia.
 He moved to Moscow in 2010.
 His younger sister, Daria, has also competed in ice dancing.
 He studies foreign languages, first English and Spanish, and has now also taken up Italian and French.

 Career

 Early years

 Drozd began learning to skate at age five in Saint Petersburg.
 He had an ice dancing partnership with Anastasia Safronova from 2008 to 2010.
 After they parted ways, Ksenia Rumiantseva invited him to join her group in Moscow.
 He then competed with Valeria Podlazova for two seasons.